HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   <figcaption>{{ figure_link(caption="List of security vulnerable libraries with their vulnerability percentage.", sheets_gid="551476210", sql_file="lighthouse_vulnerable_libraries.sql") }}</figcaption>
 </figure>

 The results show that jQuery is the dominant factor in the decrease of vulnerability with at least 23.3% of improvement here and some improvement in jQueryUI too.
-However, there is little to no difference in other libraries' security vulnerabilities, except for a few.
+However, there is little to no difference in other libraries' security vulnerabilities.

-{# TODO which few?
-Or should we just remove that "except for a few" part?
-Or should we update the table to include the improvement? #}

 ## How do we use JavaScript?